Source Code Editing to Customize Advanced Templates

 Note:

-If you are having issues with your advanced template, do not contact BFO directly.
+If you're having issues with your advanced template, don't contact BFO directly.
 Always contact NetSuite Customer Support.

 Bar Codes

-When using an advanced printing template, you can add any type of bar code or QR code listed in the Barcodes section of the BFO User Guide.
+When using advanced printing templates, you can add any type of bar code or QR code listed in the Barcodes section of the BFO User Guide.
 In the template, create a field with a value that can be passed in as the value of that bar code type.

 The bar code syntax is shown in the following example.